-Participants may enter in ANY three events, including and counting the relay (member of one relay team).
+Participants may enter in ANY three individual events, plus a relay (member of one relay team).

 All competition categories are School Grade based.

 All participants must compete in their grade and gender division, regardless of age.

 In all events, any shoes designed for turf sports are not allowed.